matheusevangelista/Agenda-Angular/README.md

 - Install the tool dependencies (`npm install --no-bin-links`).
 - Install the bower dependencies ('bower install [if you are root, add this command '--allow-root']')

-## Development with angular-phonecat
+## Development with agenda-angular

 The following docs describe how you can test and develop further this application.

 ### Installing dependencies

-The application relies upon various node.js tools, such as Bower, Karma and Protractor.
+The application relies upon various node.js tools.
 You can install these by running:

 ```
 npm install --no-bin-links